Ocisaac/Functions/README.md

 # C# Functions
 I created functional-programming-like functions in C#.

-Functions can be partaily applyed, added, subtracted and compared.
+Functions can be partailly applyed, added, subtracted and compared.

 I have also added a Chainer, which lets you chain functions togther, and a few other classes to help you work better with functions